EsfingeFramework/querybuilder/QueryBuilder_Cassandra/README.md

 * Join Queries are not supported
 * Queries with `OR` are not supported
 * Ordering is not supported
 * `LIKE`, `STARTS`, `ENDS` and `CONTAINS` operators are not supported.
 * Comparing to null is not supported

 All these limitations have been overcome by the framework by adding a layer at the application level.
+Please keep in mind that joins are only limited to a depth of 1, for this reason a custom attribute must not contain other custom attributes itself.

+# Author

+**Name**: Samuel Dalvai <br>
+**Email**: samdalvai@unibz.it <br>

+# Notes

+This project has been developed at the Free University of Bolzano, as argument for the final thesis of a BSc in Computer Science, with the supervision of Professor Martins Guerra Eduardo, which is also the author of the `Esfinge Querybuilde Framework`.
+Please visit [Esfinge Querybuilder](http://esfinge.sourceforge.net/Query%20Builder.html) for more information on the framework.